MeetAntala45/Icollab/README.md

 # 🤝 Icollab - Collaborative Tool

 **Icollab** is a full-featured MERN stack web application designed to streamline team communication, enhance productivity, and simplify project coordination.
-It provides a centralized platform for messaging, task management, and video conferencing, complete with AI-powered chat summarization.
+It provides a centralized platform for messaging, task management, and video conferencing.

 ## 🚀 Features